|

 What about playoffs?

-Playoffs begin in August and consist teams playing
+Playoffs begin last 2-3 weeks in August for 18+ and

 in a bracket elimination tournament.
 Double